Subscribe

 sports, couldn't do things.
 I was an athlete.
 I couldn't even compete at a level that I was able to because of the pain.
 And so here we are because next thing you know, I had a revelation that, you know, I'm not going to be able to fulfill my purpose in life at my JLB.
 And thankfully I had a wife who very much supported the journey.
 And so we quit my JLB in Michigan, moved on to Atlanta, chased after a dream of opening up a health center.
 And a few years later,

-launched into this online world and haven't looked back since.
-A couple of bestselling books, blog that serves 5 million plus people a year.
-And we're very honored and privileged to be some of the most foremost essential oil gurus on the planet.
-And wonderfully honored to be able to get people and curate this list of what we call virtual first responders to launch this initiative, this coronavirus support series.
+launched into this online world and I haven't looked back since.
+A couple of bestselling books, blog that serves five million plus people a year.
+And we're very honored and privileged to be some of the most foremost essential oil gurus on the planet and wonderfully honored to be able to get people and curate this list of what we call virtual first responders to launch this initiative, this coronavirus support series.

 And that's really why we're here today.
 That's incredible, Eric.
 What was, can I ask you just candidly, what were some of the things that you initially changed in your, in your paradigm that you really felt in the body that you had this physical proof that there was something there and got you excited about moving from that life of addiction into one of this new state of vibration?
 You know, it was purpose and I just got done.

 very empty, no drug, no sex, no nothing could fill up that void.
-And I think that's what the sex, drugs and rock and roll celebrity culture that paints this picture that, know, through media that you can't have it all, but it's a lie.
+And I think that's what the sex, drugs and rock and roll celebrity culture that paints this picture that through media that you can't have it all, but it's a lie.
 It really is.
 It's a lie from the pit of hell.
-So it wasn't until I had a purpose and the purpose that I had was, you know, I got well, I'm gonna help others.
-I mean, and that's really been my life's mission now for 17, almost 17 and a half, 18 years is to help people.
+So it wasn't until I had a purpose and the purpose that I had was, I got well, I'm gonna help others.
+And that's really been my life's mission now for 17, almost 17 and a half, 18 years is to help people.

 And I'm telling you something, when it comes to it, there's never a doubt of what I do.
 There's never a moment when I'm bored.
 And it's kind of funny, not funny, but sad, breaks my heart at the same time.
 You mentioned Facebook.
 How many people are just posting, I'm bored.
 Like, I don't even know what boredom is.